RishabhMaheshwary/SkyRL/skyrl-gym/README.md

 ## Key Features

 - Simple `Environment` interface following the Gynasium API.
-- Library of ready-built environments for math, code, search, and text-to-SQL.
+- Library of ready-built environments for math, code, search, text-to-SQL, and multi-agent games.
 - A reusable `tool` interface.
 Developers can implement a tool once, and use it across any environment.
 - Supports multi-tool environments